 Canyonlands National Park (Utah)

 The vast Canyonlands National Park is the biggest national park in the state of Utah.
-Known for its towering red rock formations and stunning desert scenery, this national park is a sight to behold.
+Known for its towering red rock formations, stunning desert scenery, and running alongside the Colorado River, this national park is a sight to behold.
+Island in the sky is a huge, flat surfaced mesa with panoramic overlooks and is truly breathtaking.
+Known for their red rocks the towering rock pinnacles named the Needles are a must see.
+Other notable attractions include the remote canyons of the Maze and the Native American rock paintings located in the Horseshoe Canyon.

-But Canyonlands isn’t just nice to look at—it’s fun and exhilarating to explore!
-There’s plenty to do at this national wonder.
+But Canyonlands isn’t just nice to look at—it can be interactive as well!
+There’s plenty of exhilarating things to do at this national wonder.
 You can go canyoneering, white water rafting, or rock climbing, and even tour some of the historical landmarks from Canyonlands’ long and storied past.

 Grand Teton National Park (Wyoming)

 Another national park you need to visit is Grand Teton National Park in Wyoming.
-The scenic mountain paths, lush woodlands, crystal clear lakes, and plentiful wildlife of Grand Teton make it a nature lover’s oasis.
+The scenic mountain paths, lush woodlands, crystal clear lakes, and plentiful wildlife make it a nature lover’s oasis.
+It holds the 4,000 meter Grand Teton peak, the mountain range, and the valley known as the Jackson Hole.

-But don’t just gawk at nature—immerse yourself in it by mountaineering, hiking, boating, and fishing your way through the park.
+But don’t just gawk at nature—immerse yourself in it by mountaineering, hiking, boating, fishing, and camping your way through the park.
 You might even get lucky and see a few bison, elk, and moose on your journey.

 Cuyahoga Valley National Park (Ohio)

-There’s plenty to do and see at Cuyahoga National Park.
+Cuyahoga National Park runs along the Cuyahoga River between Cleveland and Akron and encompasses many things to see and do.
 A refuge for local wildlife, this park is perfect for animal lovers.
 If you’d prefer a leisurely trip, you can hop on the Cuyahoga Valley Scenic Railroad and tour the trails, admiring the forests, hills, farmlands, and local plants and fauna as you chug along.
+The Ohio and Erie Canal Towpath Trail is a redone section of the original towpath that has to be checked off your list.
 If you’re the more adventurous type, you can go hiking, biking, canoeing, kayaking, golfing, fishing, and more!

 Yosemite National Park (California)

 One of the oldest and most popular national parks in the US, Yosemite National Park has a lot to offer its curious and adventurous visitors.
-Known for its numerous granite formations, waterfalls, and ancient sequoias, the sights of Yosemite never disappoint.
+Located in California’s Sierra Nevada Mountains this park rose to fame for its humongous sequoia trees, along with Tunnel view.
+Not only this, but it is also known for its numerous granite formations including, El Capitan and Half Dome, and waterfalls.
+The sights of Yosemite truly never disappoint.